https://www.bbc.com-By Paul Kirby-BBC News, Berlin

-Exit polls predicted a dead heat, but this election has been unpredictable from the start, and the result was never going to be the end of the story.
-For one thing, the outgoing chancellor is going nowhere until a coalition is formed – and that may have to wait until Christmas.
+Exit polls predicted a dead heat, but this election was unpredictable from the start, and the result was never going to be the end of the story.
+For one thing, the outgoing chancellor is going nowhere until the coalition is formed – and that may have to wait until Christmas.

-The successor’s task is to lead Europe’s foremost economy over the next four years, with climate change at the top of voters’ agenda.
+The next chancellor’s task is to lead Europe’s foremost economy over the next four years, with climate change at the top of voters’ agenda.

 Mr Scholz’s SPD supporters greeted him in raptures, but it was only later when his party edged into the lead that he told a televised audience the voters had given him the job of forming a “good, pragmatic government for Germany”.

-His conservative rival hit back, arguing it was about forging a coalition, not about getting “an arithmetic majority”.
+His conservative rival has dug in, arguing it was about forging a coalition, not about getting “an arithmetic majority”.
 Winner doesn’t take all, in other words.

-Although neither the liberals of the Greens excelled, together they make up a quarter of the vote and would carry both of the big parties over the line.
+Together the liberals and the Greens make up over quarter of the vote and would carry both of the big parties over the line.

-They are more popular with voters under 30 than any of the main parties, but it would take some skill to bring them under the same roof.
+They may be more popular with younger voters than any other parties, but it would take some skill to bring them under the same roof.
+A Greens spokesman on Monday said it was no big secret that they were not close to the liberals.

 So of all the possible coalitions, the Greens and the liberals feature in the two that are most likely to form.